extend/sheriff/README.md

 and maybe_improper_list/2.
 The main limitation is that it can only work with modules compiled with the Sheriff parse transform.

+Also note that Sheriff does not work with opaque types.
+If you try to check an opaque type, the file won't compile.
+If you try to check a type which include an opaque type, a runtime error will be produced.

 Usage
 -----